pairlab/QueST/README.md

     training.auto_continue=true \
     seed=0
 ```
 Here, algo.l1_loss_scale is used to finetune the decoder of the autoencoder while finetuning.

+For metaworld fewshot, set task=metaworld_ml45_prise_fewshot and algo.l1_loss_scale=0.

 ## Evaluating
 Run the following command to evaluate the trained model. (ref: [eval.sh](scripts/eval.sh))